Nexus-Mods/NexusMods.Archives.Nx/docs/Specification/File-Header.md

 !!! note

-    The Table of Contents is padded to the value stored here; i.e. first block is stored at offset specified in this value.
+    The headers are padded to the number of bytes stored here.

 ## Feature Flags